papr8ka/-lwjgl-basics-wiki/ShaderLesson3.md

 To create the vignette effect, we first need to understand how to make a circle.
 A simple way of making a circle is to calculate the length of a vector from the quad center.
 To find the center, we need to determine how far the current fragment is along the x- and y-axis of our quad.

-We use the built-in `gl_FragCoord` value, which gives us the `(x, y)` coordinates of the current fragment in the frame buffer, divided by the resolution width and height (e.g. `800, 600`).
+We use the built-in `gl_FragCoord` value, which gives us the `(x, y)` coordinates (in pixels) of the current fragment in the frame buffer.
+We divide this by the resolution width and height (e.g. `800, 600`) to get values between 0.0 and 1.0.

 ```glsl
 gl_FragCoord.xy / resolution.xy